Byrnihat: Pollution

 Pollution is a major problem in Byrnihat.
 In 2024, the Centre for Research on Energy and Clean Air (CREA), a non-profit think tank, reported that Byrnihat was India's most polluted city in 2023, having an annual average PM10 concentration of 301 micrograms per cubic metre.
 In 2025, IQAir, a Swiss air technology company, ranked the town as the most polluted city in the world in 2024, with a PM2.5 concentration of 128.2 μg/m³ that year.
-Its particulate matter concentration surpassed places more well known for pollution problems, such as Delhi, in both years.
+In 2026, CREA again ranked Byrnihat as the most polluted city in India in 2025, based on PM2.5 concentration.
+Its particulate matter concentration surpassed places more well known for pollution problems, such as Delhi, in all three years.
 The National Clean Air Programme includes Byrnihat in its list of non-attainment cities, a list of the most polluted cities of India.
 Its air pollution has reportedly caused health problems such as respiratory issues, eye irritation, skin rashes, tuberculosis, and cancer.
 The pollution has also been reported to damage crops and water sources.
 The number of respiratory infection cases in the region rose by 76.8% from 2022 to 2024, from 2,082 to 3,681.
 The town's groundwater is contaminated with heavy metals, such as cadmium, chromium, and lead, at levels which exceed limits set by the Bureau of Indian Standards and the World Health Organization, according to two 2024 studies.
+The Umtrew river, Byrnihat's main water source, is polluted by effluent.

 Byrnihat's pollution has been attributed to the industrial activities in the area, emissions of vehicles moving through the Meghalaya-Assam border, construction, mining, the use of wood as a fuel, burning of solid waste, and resuspension of road dust.
 The town has been said to have a bowl-shaped topography which prevents pollutants from leaving the area.
 The Byrnihat Industries Association has contested the culpability of Byrnihat's industries in pollution of the town.